Tim Burton: 1981–1987: Early work and breakthrough

 Actor Paul Reubens saw Frankenweenie and chose Burton to direct the cinematic spin-off of his popular character Pee-wee Herman, stating on the audio commentary of 2000 DVD release of Pee-wee's Big Adventure that as soon as the short began, he was sold on Burton's style.
 Pee-wee Herman gained mainstream popularity with a successful stage show at The Groundlings and the Roxy which was later turned into an HBO special.
 The film, Pee-wee's Big Adventure, was made on a budget of $8 million and grossed more than $40 million at the North American box office.
 Burton, a fan of the eccentric musical group Oingo Boingo, asked songwriter Danny Elfman to provide the music for the film.
 Since then, Elfman has scored every film that Tim Burton has directed, except for Ed Wood, Sweeney Todd: The Demon Barber of Fleet Street, and Miss Peregrine's Home for Peculiar Children.

+In 1987, Burton contributed to the animated Family Dog episode of the Steven Spielberg-created anthology series Amazing Stories.
+Written and directed by fellow Disney colleague and future The Iron Giant (1999) and The Incredibles (2004) director Brad Bird, the episode followed the misadventures of a dog through his point of view as he encounters various shenanigans with the family that owns him.
+Burton would be responsible for handling character designs (which were reminiscent of the designs of Sparky from Frankenweenie), and his longtime collaborator Elfman additionally provided music for the episode.
+In 1993, Family Dog would be spun off into its own series with Spielberg and Burton executive producing, though Bird had zero involvement; the series only lasted a single season on CBS and was burned off in the summer of that year.

 Additionally, Burton directed episodes of the 1985 revival of the '50s/'60s anthology horror series Alfred Hitchcock Presents and Shelley Duvall's Faerie Tale Theatre.